Lafayette KT-135 EXPLOR-AIR radio kit

 R3 and C10 appear to be connected to the 50C5 vacuum tube on the schematic, but they are physically connected to lug 1 of the coil for band B, on the opposite side of the radio!

 The symbol with the tapered horizontal lines designates that one side of R3 and C10 are connected to the chassis, ergo one side is soldered to a lug that is screwed to the chassis.
-They have nothing to do with the 50C5 vacuum tube or the coil, it only appears that way at first glance.
+They have nothing to do with the 50C5 vacuum tube, it only appears that way at first glance.

 Tuning capacitor